duydeja-vu/IoT_with_Raspberry_Pi3/README.md

 # IoT_with_Raspberry_Pi3
-Collect DHT11 humidity and sensor data, then save data to firebase.
+Collect DHT11 humidity and sensor data on Raspberry Pi 3, then save data to firebase.